RecSys-lab/MoviesRecommender/README.md

 import os

 # Dataset Generation
-moviesList = 'C:/Some/Path/Dataset.csv'
+moviesListCSV = 'C:/Some/Path/Dataset.csv'
-generatedDataset = os.path.abspath('./Data/generated/output.csv')
+generatedListCSV = os.path.abspath('./Data/generated/output.csv')
 movieLenzRatings = 'C:/Some/Path/ratings.csv'

 # Feature Extraction
 networkInputSize = 420
-moviesDirectory = 'C:/Some/Path/'
+moviesDir = 'C:/Some/Path/'
-outputDirectory = 'C:/Some/Path/'
+framesDir = 'C:/Some/Path/'
 ```

 As you can see, you need to specify some paths and settings for both **Dataset Generation** and **Feature Extraction** modules:

-- **moviesList:** The path to the dataset.csv file that contains data of the collected movies
+- **moviesListCSV:** The path to the dataset.csv file that contains data of the collected movies
-- **generatedDataset:** The path where the output dataset should be generated
+- **generatedListCSV:** The path where the output dataset should be generated
 - **movieLenzRatings:** The path to the MovieLenz ratings file
-- **moviesDirectory:** The directory that contains a set of movie files
+- **moviesDir:** The directory that contains a set of movie files
-- **outputDirectory:** The folder to hold directories of the extracted frames
+- **framesDir:** The folder to hold directories of the extracted frames
 - **networkInputSize:** The width of the extracted frames (height will be calculated by the system based on video's aspect-ratio)

 Please note that the **config.py** is placed in `.gitignore` file due to the customized settings.